 - work with the Director of Study to support the student’s return to study

 The Return to Study process is designed to be supportive of students' return.
 Student Services are able to administer the process on behalf of the departments and provide specialist advice to Directors of Studies on the content and implications of medical statements.

-If a student does not engage with the Return to Study process then the Director of Study, in discussion with the Head of Student Services, may decide to instigate the more formal Fitness to Study policy.
+If a student does not engage with the Return to Study process then the Director of Study, in discussion with the Director of Student Services, may decide to instigate the more formal Fitness to Study policy.